 - March: Application review.

-- Late March to early April: Selected applicants will be invited for interviews with the Student Success Center.
+- Late March to mid April: Selected applicants will be invited for interviews with the Student Success Center.

 - Mid April to mid May: All application materials will be compared with tutoring needs.
 Additional applicants may be invited for interviews.